Your mind is a very powerful force. It can enslave you or empower you. It can take you to the depths of misery or get you to the heights of ecstasy.

 Those who were commended for their ability adopted the fixed mindset and showed every sign of it in their subsequent test.
 When offered a chance to undergo a task they could learn from, they refused.
 They literally rejected anything that could expose their weaknesses or challenge their talent.
 In contrast, the rest of the students who were praised for their effort wanted to take on a new task they could learn from.

-What makes the transition from fixed mindset to growth mindset so hard is the fact that beliefs don’t change overnight.
+What makes the transition from a fixed mindset to growth mindset so hard is the fact that beliefs don’t change overnight.
 If you have spent all your life believing you have a particular set of talents and intelligence, it becomes tough to view failure as an opportunity to better your skills rather than a reflection of what you’re turning into.

 Many times, we put too much value on single events, like a marathon, and underestimate the importance of making small progress on a regular basis, like running five times a week.